How can I recycle my phone?

 - Wrap the phone and accessories securely in tissue paper or bubble wrap

 - Place everything in a sturdy box.
 Add more newspaper or bubble wrap to keep things from sliding around

 - Print the shipping label we sent you and tape it on to your parcel

 - Drop it off at a DHL point

 - Your phone will be reused or recycled to get the maximum value from the materials.

-- We prefer to receive phones that can still be used.
-If your phone is very old or no longer working, we recommend taking it to a local recycling point
+This program is for phones that can still be used.
+If your phone is very old, has water damage or is not working anymore, you can bring it to a local recycling point.

 - Find your IMEI number: